nrajasin/Network-intrusion-dataset-creator/README.md

         the IDS.
 To overcome this challenge, we propose a highly customizable software framework capable of generating labeled network intrusion datasets on demand.
-In addition to the capability to customize attributes, it accepts two modes of data input and output.
-One input method is to collect real-time data by running the software at a chosen network node and the other is to get Raw PCAP files from another data provider.
+In addition to the capability to customize attributes, it accepts two modes of packet_dict input and output.
+One input method is to collect real-time packet_dict by running the software at a chosen network node and the other is to get Raw PCAP files from another packet_dict provider.
 The output can be either Raw PCAP with selected attributes per packet or a processed dataset with customized attributes related to both individual packet features and overall traffic behavior within a time window.
 The abilities